Design can make or break your conversion rate.

 Conversions can be defined as completing a specific goal, like subscribing to your email list, joining your community, or purchasing your product or service.
 So, how do you convert your traffic?
 Define your conversion goals, write them down, and use them to power all your web design decisions.

 Ready?
-Here’s four ways to make your website more attractive.
+Here’s how to use your website to boost conversions.

 One of the most powerful things you can do on your website is limit the number of choices your visitors can take.
 Too many options can be distracting and may cause the visitor to loose interest all together.
 This principle forces you to be streamlined and methodical about your site’s purpose.
 What’s most important to your bottom line?
 Make it clear with a strong call to action and try to limit it to one per page.
 The more you can streamline your users’ choices, the better your website will be use, navigate, and complete your conversion goal.

 Incorporate faces into your articles, testimonials, and landing pages for a boost in your conversions.
 Personal images help create an emotional attachment between your visitor and you or your brand, and increase the likelihood of time spent on your website and ultimately converting.
 If you’re the face of your brand, have professional photos done and include them on the homepage.
-Be sure to incorporate negative space to one side (preferably the left side) for text or a call to action button.
 If you need stock photos, look for ones that convey happy customers.
 A collection by one photographer will give you the best option so the color scheme, filter, and tone is consistent.